microsoft/surface-duo-app-samples/PhotoEditor/README.md

 # PhotoEditor

 This Kotlin application implements a simple photo editor that lets users select, edit, and save images.
-Screenshots of the application and its behavior are available [here](screenshots/).
+There is an [updated version](https://github.com/microsoft/surface-duo-window-manager-samples/tree/main/PhotoEditor) that supports all foldable devices.

 ## Getting Started